 Aloe vera: Aloe vera is one of the most common ingredients in after-sun lotions.
 It’s a natural ingredient that comes from the aloe plant, and it’s highly effective for treating sunburn.
 That’s because it has glycoproteins that aid in reducing inflammation and swelling.
 Aloe vera also contains lidocaine, a common numbing agent that can help relieve the discomfort of a sunburn.
 Aloe vera can also form a protective barrier over the skin to lock in moisture and prevent peeling.

-Vitamin E: Vitamin E is an antioxidant that can help protect skin from the free radical damage associated with sun exposure.
+Vitamin E: Vitamin E is an antioxidant that can help protect your skin from the free radical damage associated with sun exposure.
 It also helps reduce inflammation and restore some of the moisture that’s lost during sun exposure.

 Shea butter: Shea butter contains a wide array of antioxidants and vitamins that can promote healing for skin that’s been exposed to the sun.
 It’s also highly moisturizing, so it can reduce dryness and make the skin feel less tight.